 If the attendee definitely has a ticket that allows access to Replays and this has been synced, another possibility is that the talk has been set as inactive under Content > Talks.

 To make a Replay active, go to Content > Talks.
-Click the ... on the replay session you want to look at, then select Replay Details and check Make replay Active?.
+Click the ... on the replay session you want to look at, then select Manage Talk > Details and check Make replay Active?.
 Make sure to Save after making this change.

-Your attendee shouldn’t see this error (screenshotted below) if everything is set-up correctly in your Replay Details (under Content > Talks).
+Attendees should not see an error if everything is set-up correctly in your Replay Details (under Content > Talks).
 Don't forget, you can preview any of your Replay content by clicking on Preview Public Page.
 Note that the Video Settings option disappears once the Session goes live and is replaced with the Replay Details option.

 If you use a Pre-Recorded delivery method, these Replay fields will appear blank when it switches over into Replay mode and you don’t have to add anything else in the fields.
 You can choose to enter details there however, if you want to use a different video or if it was configured incorrectly originally to override this.